shrinerb/shrine/README.md

 end
 ```

-This creates an `image` attachment attribute which accepts files.
-Let's now
-add the form fields needed for attaching files:
+Let's now add the form fields needed for attaching files.
+We need a file
+field for choosing files, and a hidden field for retaining the uploaded file
+in case of validation errors and [direct uploads].
+Note that the file field
+needs to go *after* the hidden field, so that attaching a new file can always
+override whatever is in the hidden field.

 ```erb
 <form action="/photos" method="post" enctype="multipart/form-data">